 Trust is the foundation of all human connections.
 The term, trust, is used to describe a complete belief in a person.
-Belief that they will do what they say they will do.
+The belief that they will do what they say they will do.
 It is a reliance or confidence in the integrity, strength, and ability of someone or something.
 These are some of the strands of trust.

 Trust forms the basis of every relationship.
 Everything from chance encounters to friendships, and intimate relationships all hinge on trust.
 It governs our every interaction, and it must be upheld for every relationship to survive and thrive.

 Without trust, it would be impossible to establish or sustain a relationship in any area of our lives.
-Basic things such as counting on other drivers to stay in their lanes and on pilots to remain sober and alert when carrying out their flight responsibilities revolves around trust.
+Basic things such as counting on other drivers to stay in their lanes and on pilots to remain sober and alert when carrying out their flight responsibilities revolve around trust.

 Our entire human existence – culture, civilization, and community all depend on trust.
 We define our lives by how we view ourselves and the types of relationships we create.
 Trust is at the heart of all that.